fyrkov/refcards/AWS/CloudFront.md

 * ALB
 * NLB

+AWS Global Accelerator uses endpoint weights to determine the proportion of traffic that is directed to endpoints in an endpoint group, and traffic dials to control the percentage of traffic that is directed to an endpoint group (an AWS region where your application is deployed).

+Scenario:
+An app (ALB) is deployed in one region.\
+Clients use it globally.
+There is need to reduce latency.

+Unicast IP - one server holds one IP address.\
+Anycast IP - all servers hold the same IP address and clients are routed to the nearest one.\
+GA uses Anycast IP and AWS global network and its edge locations to route traffic to the optimal regional endpoint based on health, client location, and policies.\
+GA gets 2 static IP addresses.\
+The static IP addresses accept incoming traffic onto the AWS global network from the edge location that is closest to your users.

-Global Accelerator assigns each accelerator a default DNS name that points to the 2 static IP addresses.\
+GA assigns each accelerator a default DNS name that points to the 2 static IP addresses.\
-Global Accelerator perform healthchecks on the app and does automatic failover in case on of targets fails.
+GA perform healthchecks on the app and does automatic failover in case on of targets fails.

 #### Global Accelerator vs CloudFront
 Global Accelerator: